Are you a small business owner who has a no-fuss, no-frills approach?

 There’s more to a typeface than just its letters; you have all sorts of characters at your disposal!
 While punctuating logos is not necessarily a design best practice, there are cases in which it can help your wordmark stand out.

-Wordmarks are the simpler cousin of combination marks, but they shouldn’t be underestimated.
+Wordmarks are one of the simpler logo types out there, but they shouldn’t be underestimated.
 With attention to detail and the right font choice in mind, you can create a logo that’s sharp, versatile, and full of personality.